 - Inspect and clean the heat exchanger.
 A trained professional furnace technician should be called out to clean and vacuum out your heat exchanger once a year.
 They will also check for cracks, which could lead to dangerous carbon monoxide leaks that would put you and your family at risk if left unchecked.

 If your budget allows, there is no doubt that calling a furnace maintenance professional to come and inspect your furnace prior to the winter weather coming.
 They will come out and conduct a regular maintenance inspection to clean your furnace while also making sure it’s in good working condition.

 Schedule a Furnace Tune-Up with Service Today 24/7

-Serving the entire Twin Cities metro area, Service Today is trusted for heater, furnace, and boiler maintenance (and other HVAC, plumbing, and electrical services).
-We’re familiar with all the advantages of heater inspections and HVAC tune-ups and provide a thorough examination of all components and moving parts.
+Serving the entire Twin Cities metro area, Service Today is trusted for heater, furnace, and boiler maintenance (and other heating, air conditioning, plumbing, and electrical services).
+We’re familiar with all the advantages of heater inspections and heating & air conditioning tune-ups and provide a thorough examination of all components and moving parts.
 Receive regular maintenance as a member of our SHAPE Membership program and call (888) 409-9784 to schedule your heater tune-up appointment today!